-This astonishing reality of our moral status in Christ-together with the gifts of forgiveness and cleansing-releases our spirit into the relational intimacy and vocational partnership with God that we were created to enjoy.
+This astonishing reality of our moral status in Christ-together with the gifts of forgiveness and cleansing-truly is our primary personal need.
+It is what releases our spirit into the relational intimacy and vocational partnership with God that we were created to enjoy.

-As was said earlier, the amazing doctrine of justification is, indeed, one of the great foundational realities of the faith-a fact that will become more evident as we continue.
+As was said earlier, the amazing doctrine of justification is, indeed, one of the great foundational realities of the faith: a fact that will become more evident as we continue.